osialek/terraform-AWS-webApp/README.md

 └── README.md
 ```

 Environments are separated with AWS Profiles.
 Different accounts are set for both environments, what is configured with the AWS CLI profiles and used accordingly in the Terragrunt config files.
-However, the enviornments can be split with regions.
-You can use the same AWS account in AWS and split environment with target region in provider configuration.
+However, the enviornments can be also split with regions...
+You can use the same AWS account and split environments with target region in provider configuration.

 ### Built With